Impact of Low ell's on Large Scale Structure Anomalies: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Eleonora Di Valentino for useful correspondence.
-We acknowledge the Ariel HPC Center at Ariel University for providing computing resources that have contributed to the research results reports reported within this paper.
+This research is partially funded by Ariel University and Afeka Tel-Aviv Academic College of Engineering joint research grant RA2300000410.
+We acknowledge the Ariel HPC Center at Ariel University for providing computing resources that have contributed to the research results reported within this paper.
 IBD, UK, and AV are supported in part by the ``Program of Support of High Energy Physics" Grant by Israeli Council for Higher Education.
+MS has been supported by a grant from the Joan and Irwin Jacobs donor-advised fund at the JCF (San Diego, CA).
+We also thank the anonymous reviewer for their valuable comments and suggestions.